 Birth control pills work by temporarily changing the hormonal balance in your body.
 These pills contain a different combination of estrogen and progesterone.
 Some of birth control pills only contain progestin, the synthetic form of progesterone.

-What are the best birth control options for people with hormonal acne?
+What are the best birth control options for women with hormonal acne?

 Birth control pills, IUDs, implants can all potentially benefit some women with acne.
 Unfortunately, they do not have the same effect across the board and some birth controls that work well for certain women can be the worst nightmare for others.